From YCTC to YCCC

 - In May, 1996, YCTC graduated its first class with seven students receiving certificates.

 - In February, 1997, ground was broken on a permanent 51,000 sq. ft. building and on November 3, 1997, classes begin in this new building with over 500 students enrolled in 15 programs.
-It should be noted that as part of the cost for this building, the fledgling college assumed a 20-year mortgage (a mortgage which will be retired in 2017).
+It should be noted that as part of the cost for this building, the fledgling college assumed a 20-year mortgage (a mortgage which was retired in 2017).

 - In November, 1999, the College received 4.3 million dollars from a bond to expand college facilities.
 In October, 2000, ground is broken on a 26,000 sq. ft. addition to its original building (C-wing) and this additional space allowed for a redesign of the College’s first floor layout.